top of page

 Get Serious: The Cost of Hiding Behind Irony

-We’re living in a time where being serious about anything gets you treated like you think you’re better than everyone else.
+We’re living in a time where being serious about anything gets you treated like you have a stick up your ass.
 So people downplay what matters to them.
 They hedge.
-They soften every statement with a joke or a shrug.
+They cope.
+They seethe.
+They downplay every statement with a joke or a shrug.
 Irony becomes armor, because armor keeps you safe.
-Everything turns into a bit.
-Every effort gets disguised as humor.
 Every conviction gets buried under sarcasm so no one can say you tried too hard.
-If you never fully commit, you never have to feel ex
+Distancing feels safe.
+That's fear.
+It protects the ego, but it starves the soul.
+You see it everywhere.
+Pe

 Leroy Hayes